Zen-Watch/zen-watch-ifttt-cloud-functions/README.md

 - Build bots for Twitter, Farcaster, Telegram
 - Build an Email / SMTP client
 - Build a web3 wallet messaging / notification client using XMTP, Push Protocol
-- Build an OpenAI client, to pass through your prompt and on-chain data to ChatGPT for on-demand AI customization
-- Build a Forta.org integration to detect real-time web3 threads and notify
-- Build an email news integration and send custom notifications based on on-chain events with paragraph.xyz or substack
-- Build no-code itegrations to capture on-chain events & custom messages directly to your notion
+- Build no-code itegrations to capture on-chain events & custom messages directly to your Notion
 - Build web3 protocol clients such as Uniswap Trading Strategies, AAVE Lending & more
 - Build a Zero-Knowledge (ZK) proof generator & verifier based on IFTTT trigger payload
 - Build a Shamir Secret Sharing (SSS) key splitter & merger based on IFTTT trigger payload
-- Build a MPC wallet integration to trigger based on-chain events like LIT or any other MPC provider
+- Build a MPC wallet integration to trigger based on-chain events like LIT, Quilibrium or any other MPC provider
 - Build a custom, non-custodial cloud, hot wallets for EVM, Non-EVM using EOA, LIT Actions, LIT PKPs, AWS KMS
 - Build custom on-chain transaction templates for specific use-cases cross-chain bridging, NFT airdrops, NFT mints
 - Build a client for IPFS, Arweave or Fission Codes FVM